Upper Mustang Trekking – 17 Days

-The people of Mustang strives to preserve the beauty and culture of the place, and hence, trekking in this region is a privilege.
+The people of Mustang strive to preserve the beauty and culture of the place, and hence, trekking in this region is a privilege.
 The local government has imposed very strict policies, and expensive fees to limit the entry of the outside world to this secret kingdom in Nepal.
-And therefore, this place is not very known to many tourists and very much less travelled.
+And therefore, this place is not very known to many tourists and very much less traveled.

-The best advantage of upper mustang trekking in monsoon time is that the village are full of local people busy at their every day works.
-Further more the whole region are in bloom which makes really a fabulous contrast with the wind eroded hills, red cliffs and snow capped mountains on the back ground – a great vista.
+The best advantage of upper mustang trekking in monsoon time is that the village is full of local people busy at their every day works.
+Furthermore, the whole region is in bloom which makes really a fabulous contrast with the wind-eroded hills, red cliffs, and snow-capped mountains on the background – a great vista.
 Thus upper Mustang trekking a is once in a lifetime destination to explore the fascinating medieval walled kingdom of Lo Manthang.

 Since there is no direct flight from Kathmandu to Jomsom you are required to travel to Pokhara and the following day fly again to Jomsom.
 Jomsom is where you would want to start Upper Mustang trek.
 Today we will walk about 4-5 hours and spend overnight in Kagbeni.
 Based on history Kagbeni was abandoned by the demon, was the ancient capital of Mustang.
 Late in the afternoon, we will go for a walk around the abandoned area and visit Buddhist monasteries.
 Kagbeni is the border that splits between the upper and lower part of the Mustang.
 Up to Kagbeni, you can visit without a special permit but above then that you have to issue a restricted permit to enter upper parts of the Kagbeni.

 Day 5: Kagbeni to Chele (3,050m/10,004ft): 5-6 hours